jdtoombs/jdtoombs/README.md

 ### Welcome! 👋
-🔭 I’m currently working: as a full stack developer on [Q Pilot](https://github.com/quartech/chat-copilot)
+🔭 I’m currently working: as a full stack developer for Quartech

 🌱 I’m currently learning: Neovim/Vim as a text editor can find my dot files [here](https://github.com/jdtoombs/dotfiles.nvim),playing with Godot/C#, and dabbling in Rust.